Rogelio del Rosario Martinez: Claim to the papacy

 Bawden died on August 2, 2022.
-On July 29, 2023, Martinez was elected in a conclave in Vienna, Austria and he took the name Michael II of the Vatican in Exile.
+On July 29, 2023, Martinez was elected in a conclave in Vienna, Austria and he took the name Michael II.
+Martinez is the leader of a group known as the "Vatican in Exile."

-Mainstream Roman Catholic Bishop José R. Rojas of Libmanan who is also the chairman of the Episcopal Commission of Doctrine of the Faith of the Catholic Bishops' Conference of the Philippines advised Catholics not to support Martinez or risk facing excommunication.
+Bishop José R. Rojas of Libmanan who is also the chairman of the Episcopal Commission of Doctrine of the Faith of the Catholic Bishops' Conference of the Philippines advised Catholics not to support Martinez or risk facing excommunication.
 Rojas says Martinez is not a Catholic priest, and therefore cannot be even be a consecrated bishop under mainstream Roman Catholicism.

 Martinez runs a parish in San Jose del Monte in Bulacan.
-A papal coronation for Martinez took place on October 28, 2023 in Meycauayan.
+A papal coronation for Martinez took place on October 28, 2023, in Meycauayan.